deepanshs/mrsimulator/README.md

 We recommend installing [anaconda](https://www.anaconda.com/distribution/) distribution for python version 3.6 or higher.
-The anaconda distribution ships with numerous packages and modules including Numpy, Scipy, and Matplotlib which are useful packages for scientific datasets.
+The anaconda distribution ships with numerous packages and modules including Numpy, Scipy, and Matplotlib which are useful for scientific datasets.

 ### Using pip

 Pip is the probably the easiest way to install python packages.
+We recommend using pip for installing Mrsimulator.
 PIP is a package manager for Python packages, and is included with python version 3.4 and higher.

 **Mac and Linux system**
-For mac and linux systems, we provide binary distributions of mrsimulator package for python version 3.6 and 3.7.
+For mac and linux systems, we provide binary distributions of mrsimulator package for python version 3.6-3.8.
 To install, type the following in the terminal,

     $ pip install mrsimulator

-**Windows or python version>=3.8**
+**Windows**
-For windows, or python version>=3.8, you need to compile and build the mrsimulator library.
-Follow the instructions below.
+For windows, we currently do not provide binary distribution.
+You'll need to compile and build the mrsimulator library.
+Please follow the instructions below.

-1) Install dependencies using conda
+1. Install dependencies using conda

         $ conda install -c conda-forge openblas fftw>=3.3.0 numpy>=1.13.3 cython>=0.29.11

-2) Install mrsimulator using pip
+2. Install mrsimulator using pip

          $ pip install mrsimulator

-### From source
+### Building from source

 #### Download mrsimulator package